paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

 ### Examine the ODBC configuration

-Once **unixodbc** has been installed, we can view the ODBC configuration via the following command at the terminal:
+Once **unixodbc** has been installed, we can view the ODBC configuration via the following command in a terminal:
 ```
 % odbcinst -j
 ```